It’s time to catch up on Facebook with a Business Page

-There is no denying that Facebook is king when it comes to social media and this is the same as we recognize Google as king of search.
+There is no denying that Facebook is king when it comes to social media in the same way that we recognize Google as king of the search.
 We are spending over 30 minutes per day on Facebook.
 Every week, 3-4 hours on that platform.
-That doesn’t take into account time spent on Instagram, Pinterest, etc. just Facebook.
-That means your customers are on Facebook every day, often times before they have their morning coffee and for some, even before they brush their teeth.
+And that doesn’t take into account the time spent on Instagram, Pinterest, etc.–just Facebook.
+That means your customers are on Facebook every day, often times before they have their morning coffee and, for some, even before they brush their teeth.
 Where do you keep your phone at night?
 Is it by your bed?
-Mobile is also king, that is where we are researching, engaging, laughing and sharing.
+Mobile is also king; that is where we are researching, engaging, laughing and sharing.

 - Drive more traffic to your website.
 Use your Facebook page to consistently drive people to your website by always including the link to your website in your Posts.